efritz/blog/content/articles/2024-11-26-my-ai-junior-dev-still-needs-an-adult-in-the-room.md

 I wrote the [interactive visualizer](/box-muller/) used in [A visual intuition for the Box-Muller transform](/articles/box-muller/) almost entirely via prompting my AI junior.
 This was an explicit exercise to see how far I could get without explicitly writing code, and how quickly I could get there.

 I started with a bare-bones webpage: an `index.html` file with three empty divs that simply included an empty stylesheet and empty javascript file.
-This is about a blank of a slate as you can start with, while still implicitly constraining the problem space to "using javascript" and gently dissuading something overkill like an SSR Next.js app.
+This is about as blank of a slate as you can start with, while still implicitly constraining the problem space to "using javascript" and gently dissuading something overkill like an SSR Next.js app.

 I ended up with a working visualizer and zero effort spent on fiddling with where to drop points and draw arcs on a 2D canvas.
 It took multiple conversations over several days to get all of the features I wanted, but I would consider the experience an impressive display of what's possible by simply requesting things you want to see and that thing being magicked into creation.

 The entire conversation is too long to walk through in full, but there are some interesting highlights:

 - Each request is a small iteration from the previous state, with an output that I can immediately verify.
-Often times the edits were so clear that they were obviously correct from simply looking at and accepting the code diff.
+Oftentimes the edits were so clear that they were obviously correct from simply looking at and accepting the code diff.
 At worst, I had to refresh the webpage and see if the new behavior matches my expectations.
-This setup kept me squarely in the drivers seat and helped to keep the pairing session focused on what I want to see accomplished.
+This setup kept me squarely in the driver's seat and helped to keep the pairing session focused on what I want to see accomplished.
 Keeping each request small also prevents multiple things going _really wrong_, and creating garbage out of previously working code.
 - Because the session is a linear conversation, each request could build off of the previous one.
 If you've already specified the current task in enough detail, it's unnecessary to provide the same context again.
 At least that's true while you're on the happy path.
 This makes it incredibly easy to give just _fragments_ of a request as a follow-up that are easily understood in the flow of the dialog:
     - "Sorry I mean the x-axis and y-axis should have ..." (axes of _what?_ )
     - "Distribution doesn't need opacity" (opacity of _what?_ )
     - "Zoom out a bit more" (zoom out _WHAT?_ )
 - The pairing session was _collaborative_.
 I also had the code open in my own editor and sometimes made independent edits if they were lower effort than specifying what should be done.
 In this conversation, I only opted to do this once (see <span style="color: red">⮕</span>).
 After the `#cartesian` element was (correctly) removed by the AI junior, I removed a few other blocks of dead code that were left in-place. [aidev](https://github.com/efritz/aidev) ensures that these concurrent changes are reflected automatically in the context of the next turn of the conversation.
-- Amazingly, I could simply describe a problem about the current implementation and my AI junior will instinctively understand the issue and just ... go and correct it.
+- Amazingly, I could simply describe a problem about the current implementation and my AI junior would instinctively understand the issue and just ... go and correct it.
 For example, I asked him to add labels to the polar coordinates, but they initially came out a bit offset from the grid lines.
 I simply mentioned that "these don't seem to line up".
 From that, he fiddles with math in three different spots and changes text alignment and baselines.
 And it's instantly just **better** (see <span style="color: blue">⮕</span>).
-A lesser example of this behavior is the silent correction of my reference to `transofrm.js` in skeleton HTML file, which doesn't exist, during his frist edit of the conversation.
+A lesser example of this behavior is the silent correction of my reference to `transofrm.js` in skeleton HTML file, which doesn't exist, during his first edit of the conversation.
 - Coding output tends to do the right thing a lot of the time, but the result is not always the most maintainable.
 Edits will more likely make similar changes in multiple places in the code rather than first refactoring to make the change once.
 This is often fine, possibly even preferred when the goal is quick iteration, but can make the code at the end of the session fairly tangled.
 As more knots form, and more code is unnecessarily repeated, incomplete solutions tend to get more frequent.
 I would sometimes refactor the gnarlier parts of the code bewteen sessions to decrease the confusion of my AI junior when starting a new conversation.
 I had also heavily refactored the end artifact (both Javascript and CSS) prior to publication, though I'm sure I could direct my AI junior to do the same refactorings with sufficient direction.
 - Apart from general maintanability, some code choices can simply be _odd_.
 For example, when I asked my AI junior to draw gridlines on all three canvases, he created the following function:
     ```javascript